AriFordsham/GHCWiki/native-metaprogramming.md

 I have also extracted an stand-alone parser for Haskell from GHC, and from that I have extracted an stand-alone implementation of Haskell AST.
 They can both be found [ here](https://github.com/shayan-najd/HsParser).

+#### Next Steps

+We, GHC developers, have to discuss the details of the work in details, as changes to the `HsSyn` AST affect the entire code base.
+I will present the work at Haskell Implementors Workshop at Nara, Japan, and from then, I hope we can start further serious discussions about this.
+Specifically, we have to find a simple way to do all this massive refactoring required for extracting the `HsSyn` AST and the parser as separate packages,

+1. without risking introducing bugs,
+1. while keeping git history clean and relevant, and
+1. keeping the changes minimal (small commits at the time), to avoid conflicts at the repository.

+Having extracted the `HsSyn` AST, and the parser as separate packages and changed GHC to depend on them.
+I am planing to focus on refactoring Template Haskell based on this.
+Backwards compatibility there is a big debate awaiting us.